UNSH/Unity-Apple-Distribution-Workflow/4_InfoPlist/ReadMe.md

 In the examples folder you can find an empty example (that we used) for reference.

+### IMPORTANT Version
+Don't use 0 in your decimals when you define your version.
+Always increase your versions above zero e.g. to 1.1XX.
+If you use 1.01 Apple will set your version to 1.1 on Itunes Connect, it will show 1.01 on the Appstore page, but you will not be able to upload a 1.1 version to iTunes Connect anymore forcing you to jump from 1.01 to 1.11.

 ### Now check these values

 | KEY | VALUE |